 Flattered, I continued my vigil while he drifted back to sleep.
 Later he woke up and said, "You`re cute."

 "What happened to `beautiful`?"
-I asked hi
+I asked him.

 "The drugs are wearing off," he replied.